Johanna Jahnke

 “I would like to be a healthy athlete that gets good results, but I’m not willing to sacrifice my life for it.
 My plan for next year is to have fun at all the races, bring home results I’m happy with, find nice people to ride with and try some new tactics.

-“So it’s going to be bikeracing in 2017, which team it will be, I haven’t confirmed yet.
+“So it’s going to be more bikeracing, which team it will be, I haven’t confirmed yet.
 And I would like to find more ways to promote veganism and help other athletes to do well.
 I strongly believe that happy athletes go on to be successful athletes.”

 Similar Athletes